jschnab/systems_design/instagram/README.md

 * Query 8: What images are displayed in this album?
 * Query 9: Who is following me?

+To prevent login attacks, we can query recent login attempts:

+* Query 10: What connection attempts were made by a specific user in the past 15 minutes?

 #### Application workflow

 The queries can be displayed in the context of the application workflow.
 Read